-Our policy provides that each new non-employee, independent director who joins our board of directors will receive an option to purchase shares of common stock under our 2021 Equity Incentive Plan (the "2021 Plan") having a value of \$240,000, with the number of shares subject to such option based on the grant date fair value of the underlying common stock, with such value being calculated in accordance with ASC Topic 718 (i.e., with the number of shares subject to such option to be determined by dividing the referenced amount by the Black-Scholes per share value).
+Each new non-employee, independent director who joins our board of directors will receive an option to purchase shares of common stock under our 2021 Plan having a value of \$240,000, with the number of shares subject to such option based on the grant date fair value of the underlying common stock.
 One-third of the shares subject to such options will vest on the first anniversary of the date of grant with the remaining shares subject to the option vesting in equal monthly installments thereafter over 24 months, subject to the non-employee director's continuous service with us on each applicable vesting date.